 The ISEVEN function uses the following argument:

-- Number (required argument) – It is the value we wish to test.
+Number (required argument) – This is the value we wish to test.
 If it is not an integer, the value is truncated.

 How to use the ISEVEN Function in Excel?